ctokheim/PrimerSeq-Website/getting_started.md

 ### In-Silico PCR

 As a secondary check for primer design, you can quickly run the In-Silico PCR from UCSC's genome browser through PrimerSeq.
-Press the In-Silico PCR button in tool bar of the results window.
+Press the In-Silico PCR button in the tool bar of the results window.
 The below dialog should now appear.

 <center>In-Silico PCR Dialog</center>